Amanda Woodard | November 2020

 For many SME owners struggling with the business and personal impacts of COVID-19, it is accountancy professionals who have been their first point of contact.

 Witnessing the stress and distress of clients, colleagues, and the effect on their mental health and general wellbeing, it is perhaps not surprising that accountants are reporting low morale among staff and productivity drops of up to 20 per cent.

-Andrew Seinor FCPA, founder and CEO of online people management system The H Factor, says the stressful issues that accountants are dealing with now are numerous, including consulting with clients who are being forced to assess the viability of their businesses or the prospect of staff redundancies due to changes to JobKeeper.
+Andrew Seinor FCPA, founder and CEO of online people management system The H Factor, says accountants are dealing with many stressful issues including consulting with clients who are being forced to assess the viability of their businesses or the prospect of staff redundancies due to changes to JobKeeper.

 As every client is seeking advice at the same time, workloads for accountants have risen sharply, increasing stress levels.
 The scale of the problem is reflected in research by mental health and wellbeing support organisation Beyond Blue in a study supported by CPA Australia, which reports that two-thirds of Australia's small business owners say the pandemic has negatively affected their mental health.

-Recognising that being a therapist isn’t usually part of an accountant’s toolkit, Beyond Blue has launched a free online mental health support course specifically aimed at accountants advising SMEs.
+Recognising that being a therapist isn't usually part of an accountant's toolkit, Beyond Blue has launched a free online mental health support course for accountants advising SMEs.